jpedro/jpedro.github.io/.posts/postgres.md

 goes away with `pgcli`, `mycli` and `litecli` tools available.

 ## The different

+Postgres won't return the last inserted id value by default.
+It's a small annoyance.
+Makes me added `if`s and buts to my SQL adapters.

-Postgres won't return the last inserted id value.
-It allows instead to return one or more fields from each query.
-It's not even limited to `INSERT INTO table`.
-It can be used with a
+It _does_ allow instead to return one or more fields from each insert.
-`DELETE FROM table WHERE id = 123 OR id = 456 RETURNING *` and you
-loop over the fields of the 2 deleted rows.
-Pretty neat but it forces generic database adapters to append that `RETURNING id` to the end of each insert and load it separately.
+It's not even limited to `INSERT INTO table ...
+RETURN <field>`.
+It can be used with a `DELETE FROM table WHERE id = 123 OR id = 456 RETURNING *` and you loop over the data of those 2 deleted rows.
+So that saves you another round trip to the database.
+But most of the times, you just need that new serial id and redirect the page to the `GET /blah/<id>`.

 Some ORMs actually return the whole row by default, just in case.
+It feels a bit wasteful but this is a row oriented system, right?
+The other fields are already in memory anyway.

 Postgres also adds support for JSON and JSONB values but I find this very weird.
-In my mind, why the need for a specialised JSON column?
-You can put it in a TEXT field and if you need to really index those values just create a separate table pointing to them.
+In my mind, why the need for a specialised JSON column or its space optimised version?
+You can put it in a TEXT field and if you need to really index some values just create a separate table pointing to them.
 Or use a proper search engine for this.
 Doing searches on JSON fields comes with a performance penalty.

-But I get it.
-It's convenient and for small datasets very useful to use these sparse indexes.
+But I do get that you can shrink the amount of data significantly enough that searching the records doesn't hurt performance.

 ## The ugly